 The most important value-adds of omnichannel analytics is in understanding the customer, properly engaging them, predicting propensity toward specific behaviours (such as likelihood of purchasing certain things), and formulating and monitoring delivery, whether it’s a product, service or support.

-Unified Analytics in Contact Centers are highly important for effective omnichannel initiative - just like how important they are for most of the customer experience programs - at both: tactical and strategic levels.
+Unified Analytics in Contact Centers are highly important for effective omnichannel initiatives - just like how important they are for most of the customer experience programs - at both: tactical and strategic levels.

-Omnichannel analytics can be put to multiple use if collected and analysed correctly, like:
+Omnichannel analytics can be put to multiple uses if collected and analyzed correctly, like:

-Omnichannel analytics accelerates the productivity of different moving wheels of a contact centre.
+Omnichannel analytics accelerates the productivity of different moving wheels of a contact center.